Taylor Swift has regained control of her music, buys back first 6 albums

 Swift writes that both her self-titled debut and “Reputation (Taylor’s Version)” “can still have their moments to reemerge when the time is right.”

-Representatives for Swift, HYBE or Braun did not immediately respond to request for comment.
+Representatives for Swift and HYBE did not immediately respond to request for comment.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.